This post was co-authored by Teddy Ferdinand. Who is working as Cloud Security Architect 🐻

 DevSecWhat?

-DevSecOps could be defined as a shift from a central internal security team to the inclusion of security practices into the existing DevOps teams: DevSecOps 🎉
+DevSecOps could be defined as a shift from a central internal security team to the inclusion of security practices in the existing DevOps teams: DevSecOps 🎉

-Today, Security became the job zero, everyone is responsible, it can’t be the problem of the CISO or Security teams.
+Today, security has become job zero.
+Everyone is responsible.
+It can’t be the problem of the CISO or Security teams alone.
 Everyone has a role to play in this area.
-With the agility brought by DevOps and the rapid cycles, the reduction of Time-to-Market, we need to do faster, but safer.
+With the agility brought by DevOps and the rapid cycles, the reduction of Time-to-Market, we need to move faster, but safer.

 When DevSecOps teams build a product, they need to add security controls at every single layer.